-HOPWA funds?
-[24 CFR 574.440] Yes No N/A

-Describe Basis for Conclusion: 1

-Does the grantee have procedures for ensuring that property and assets acquired with HOPWA funds for use at HOPWA-assisted facilities are used for authorized purposes?
-[24 CFR 574.500] d Yes No N/A

-Describe Basis for Conclusion:

-For short-term facilities such as overnight shelters, does the grantee and/or project sponsor comply with: a. time limitations of not providing residence to any individual for more than 60 days in any 6-month period, and b. residency limitations of not providing shelter for more than 50 families or individuals at any single time?
-[24 CFR 574.330] Yes No N/A

-Describe Basis for Conclusion:

-For short-term facilities, such as overnight shelters, does the grantee and/or project sponsor, to the maximum extent practicable, provide the assisted individual an opportunity for placement in permanent housing or in a living environment appropriate to his or her needs?
-[24 CFR 574.330] Yes No □ N /A

-Describe Basis for Conclusion: l

-For short-term facilities, does the grantee and/or project sponsor provide the opportunity for case management services from the appropriate social service agencies to assisted individuals, if eligible?
-[24 CFR 574.330] Yes No N/A
+Does the grantee ensure confidentiality and physical security of client records and the address/location for facilities leased or operated with HOPWA funds?
+[24 CFR 574.440] Yes No N/A Describe Basis for Conclusion: Does the grantee have procedures for ensuring that property and assets acquired with HOPWA funds for use at HOPWA-assisted facilities are used for authorized purposes?
+[24 CFR 574.500] Yes No N/A Describe Basis for Conclusion: For short-term facilities such as overnight shelters, does the grantee and/or project sponsor comply with: a. time limitations of not providing residence to any individual for more than 60 days in any 6-month period, and b. residency limitations of not providing shelter for more than 50 families or individuals at any single time?
+[24 CFR 574.330] Yes No N/A Describe Basis for Conclusion: For short-term facilities, such as overnight shelters, does the grantee and/or project sponsor, to the maximum extent practicable, provide the assisted individual an opportunity for placement in permanent housing or in a living environment appropriate to his or her needs?
+[24 CFR 574.330] Yes No N/A Describe Basis for Conclusion: For short-term facilities, does the grantee and/or project sponsor provide the Yes No N/A opportunity for case management services from the appropriate social service agencies to assisted individuals, if eligible?
+[24 CFR 574.330] service agencies to assisted individuals, if eligible?

-Describe Basis for Conclusion: •